Doubly Robust Alignment for Large Language Models: Theoretical Analysis

-\end{theorem} It can be seen from \eqref{eqn:regretbound} that the regret bound depends on several factors: (i) it decays with the sample size $n$; (ii) it increases with the regularization parameter $\beta$ in the KL divergence penalty; (iii) it increases with $v$, which measures the complexity of the policy class; (iv) it decreases with the estimating error of the reference policy and the preference model.
-Crucially, the last dependence appears as the product $\|\widehat{\pi}_{\textup{ref}}/\pi_{\textup{ref}}-1\| \|\widehat{g} - g^*\|$, which enables us to establish the double robustness property in the context of preference optimization. \\
+\end{theorem} It can be seen from \eqref{eqn:performancegap} that the performance gap depends on several factors: (i) it decays with the sample size $n$; (ii) it increases with the regularization parameter $\beta$ in the KL divergence penalty; (iii) it increases with $v$, which measures the complexity of the policy class; (iv) it decreases with the estimating error of the reference policy and the preference model.
+Crucially, the last dependence appears as the product $\|\widehat{\pi}_{\textup{ref}}/\pi_{\textup{ref}}-1\| \|\widehat{g} - g^*\|$, which enables us to establish the double robustness property in the context of preference optimization.

 \begin{corollary}[Doubly robust optimization] Suppose $\beta\to 0$ as $n\to 0$.
-Under the conditions in Theorem \ref{thm:totalpreference}, when either $\widehat{\pi}_{\textup{ref}}$ or $\widehat{g}$ is correctly specified, the regret of $\widehat{\pi}$ decays to zero as $n\to \infty$. \end{corollary} Finally, we restrict our attention to the ideal setting where the BT model holds and upper bound the suboptimality gap, defined as the difference in the expected reward between the optimal policy $\pi^*$ and our $\widehat{\pi}$, i.e., $J(\pi^*)-J(\widehat{\pi})$.\\
+Under the conditions in Theorem \ref{thm:totalpreference}, when either $\widehat{\pi}_{\textup{ref}}$ or $\widehat{g}$ is correctly specified, Gap($\widehat{\pi}$) decays to zero as $n\to \infty$. \end{corollary} Finally, we restrict our attention to the ideal setting where the BT model holds and upper bound the suboptimality gap, defined as the difference in the expected reward between the optimal policy $\pi^*$ and our $\widehat{\pi}$, i.e., $J(\pi^*)-J(\widehat{\pi})$. \begin{theorem}[Suboptimality gap] Suppose the BT model assumption in \eqref{eqn:BTmodel} holds.
+Under Assumptions \ref{assump:Boundedness}, \ref{assump:Realizability}, and the conditions in Theorem \ref{thm:totalpreference}, the suboptimality gap of $\widehat{\pi}$ is upper bounded by